-The 1990s saw a large increase in the number of people infected with HIV and dying of AIDS.
-At the height of the AIDS crisis, almost 3.7 million people were diagnosed with HIV per year.
-However, after 1997 the number of new diagnoses began to slow down; and eventually around 2005, the annual number of deaths from AIDS began to decrease.
-As a consequence, the number of people living with HIV is beginning to plateau.
+The 1990s saw a substantial increase in the number of people infected with HIV and dying of AIDS.
+In 1997, almost 3.5 million people were diagnosed with HIV per year.
+After 1997, the number of new diagnoses began to decline and in 2015 it was reduced to 2.1 million per year.

 # How is the world progressing in the fight against malaria?

 Since the beginning of the 21st century, the WHO has published global estimates of the number of people dying from malaria.
 The following visualization presents these estimates.
 As we can see, in these 15 years the global death toll has been cut in half: from 839,000 deaths in 2000 to 438,000 in 2015.